Analytic force-free jet from disk-fed rotating black holes: New Vacuum fields in flat spacetime

-However, the two solutions result in different foliations as $d \rightarrow 0$.
+On the other hand, the two solutions result in different magnetic field lines as $d \rightarrow 0$.
 In this limit, $v_{1}$ becomes parabolic, while $v_{2}$ becomes dipolar as follows:

-These behaviors are evident in Fig.~\ref{fig:1.1} by eyeballing.
-From these plots, the feature of the limiting curve as $d \rightarrow \infty$, the external quadrupole field, is most apparent near the axis of symmetry whereas the structure of the limiting curve as $d \rightarrow 0$ becomes more prominent far from the axis.
-This happens because, in $\rho \ll d$ region, $d$ can be treated as large compared to the local distance, whereas in the region $\rho \gg d$, $d$ can be treated as very small.
-For the same reason, the two solutions exhibit asymptotically parabolic and dipolar behavior at infinity, respectively.
-Hence, we refer to these solutions as the \textit{asymptotically parabolic} and the \textit{asymptotically dipolar} solution in the remainder of the discussion.
+These behaviors are visually evident in Fig.~\ref{fig:1.1}.
+From these plots, the feature of the limiting field line as $d \rightarrow \infty$, the external quadrupole field, is most apparent near the axis of symmetry whereas the structure of the limiting field line as $d \rightarrow 0$ becomes more prominent far from the axis.
+These happen because, in $\rho \ll d$ region, $d$ can be treated as large compared to the local distance, whereas $d$ can be treated as very small in the region $\rho \gg d$.
+For the same reason, the two new fields exhibit asymptotically parabolic and dipolar behavior at infinity, respectively.
+Hence, we refer to our new fields as the \textit{asymptotically parabolic} and \textit{asymptotically dipolar} fields in the remainder of the discussion.